PLENARY SESSION SPEAKERS

 Charlyn is a Senior Associate at the Center for the Study of Social Policy, with over 40 years of experience in research, theory development, teaching, training, technical assistance, and administrative management in academic and private sector settings.
 She has expertise in child and adolescent development; the advancement of racial and ethnic equity; and the development of resources designed to strengthen the knowledge base of practitioners, administrators, and policy makers whose work can impact the well-being of children, youth, and families.

 Katie Albright, JD, Safe and Sound

 Katie is a children’s advocate with more than twenty-five years of legal and non-profit experience.
-She has served as the CEO of Safe & Sound (formerly the San Francisco Child Abuse Prevention Center) for over a decade.
+She has served as the CEO/President of Safe and Sound (formerly the San Francisco Child Abuse Prevention Center) for fourteen years.
 Expanding its reach and impact under her leadership, the organization co-founded the Children’s Advocacy Center of San Francisco, the Center for Youth Wellness, and Partners in Prevention, and has developed strong partnerships across Bay Area communities.
-Her prior experiences include serving as San Francisco Deputy City Attorney representing the county’s public schools; San Francisco Education Fund Policy Director leading a campaign to improve teacher quality and increase student retention; and, Preschool California Co-Director of Policy & Outreach campaigning statewide for universal preschool.
+Her prior experiences include serving as San Francisco Deputy City Attorney representing the county’s public schools; San Francisco Education Fund Policy Director leading a campaign to improve teacher quality and increase student retention; and, Preschool California Co-Director of Policy and Outreach campaigning statewide for universal preschool.